Double Happiness II

 Double Happiness II (喜临门 II) is a Singaporean drama series on MediaCorp Channel 8 in Singapore which was broadcast in March 2004 and ended in January 2005.
-It consists two parts, with 71 episodes in this part of the show.
-It is about a family who operates a Fish And Chips restaurant known as Happy Fish located at East Coast Road.
+It consists of two parts, with 71 episodes in this part of the show.
+The series revolves around the Luo family operating a fish and chips restaurant known as Happy Fish located at East Coast Road.
 It stars Ivy Lee, Xie Shaoguang, Edmund Chen, Vivian Lai and Zhang Wei as the casts for the second installment.
 The restaurant has its ups and downs, but eventually it will come out strong, but not without tragedies and lessons learned.